websanco/liferay-learn/docs/dxp/latest/en/developing-applications/core-frameworks/configuration-framework/field-options-provider.md

 # Field Options Provider

-A [dropdown list can be populated manually](https://learn.liferay.com/dxp/latest/en/developing-applications/core-frameworks/configurable-application/setting-and-accessing-configurations.html#implementing-a-dropdown-selection-ui) in the `Meta.AD` annotation of the configuration interface.
-But the option labels and values can also be populated automatically with the `ConfigurationFieldOptionsProvider` class.
+A [dropdown list can be populated manually](https://learn.liferay.com/dxp/latest/en/developing-applications/core-frameworks/configurable-application/setting-and-accessing-configurations.html#implementing-a-dropdown-selection-ui) in the `@Meta.AD` annotation of the configuration interface.
+But option labels and values can also be populated automatically with the `ConfigurationFieldOptionsProvider` class.

 ## Deploy the Tutorial Code